 As you can see, the decision to get a legal separation as opposed to a divorce in Utah can be complicated.
 It can be made even more so if the parties are not cooperative and amicable.
 It is why you should seek the services of an experienced Family Law Attorney like David Pedrazas.
 For more than 20 years, David Pedrazas has been helping families move through difficult times.
 He will discuss your options, explaining the benefits and problems of each path you can take.

 Each case is unique and you deserve the assistance tailored to your situation.
-Contact the offices of David Pedrazas PLLC for your free consultation today.
+Contact the offices of David Pedrazas PLLC for your Legal Case Review today.